 My husband and I have exercised together in the past.
 My children like to get in on this as well, especially when I throw in a Gilad workout video.
 Gilad will kick your butt with his moves!
 He used to be on Fit TV on satellite, and I recorded so many of his shows to have to work out to later.
 Then we went to working out with Leslie Sansone doing Walk Away The Pounds in our living room.
 This is something low impact that we can do together as a family.
 My husband and children join in, and we laugh and do the moves together.
 Now, though, we get exercise by walking our horses around the yard.
 That sounds odd, I know, but now that we are losing daylight as the days are shorter here in the mist of Fall, my daughters will still want to ride their horses.
 If they aren’t comfortable riding alone, we will put a lead rope on them and walk in front of the horses while our daughters are on the horse.
 They get to enjoy the ride and feel of the horse while we enjoy getting a little bit of exercise as we walk together around our property leading the horses.
 It makes a difference just doing this little bit of exercise together in the evening.

 What are ways that you can incorporate exercise or eating better into your lives?
 Ask your spouse to join you on this part of the journey, whether you’re trying to eat healthier or if you’re looking to begin an exercise routine, why not do it together?
 It will make a difference, and you’re more likely to stick with it if you do it together!
 You have an accountability partner right their in your spouse!
 It can work.
 Give it some thought and then put it into action!

-Join us tomorrow for … Laughing Together.
+Join us tomorrow for … Having A Mission.